NathanHM/maedras-vault/content/Sessions/Session 03.md

 - [[Gilbert]] charms the surviving bandit, revealing they were hired by a mysterious figure signing as [[Merinth Tharrows|TM]].
 - The necklace is returned to Talis Greenway; each party member receives 67gp and a mysterious key to the city (possibly made of chocolate).
 - [[High Lady Dawn]] delivers the dossier and urges investigation before morning.
-- The party steals a carriage and make their way to [[The Mausoleum]].
+- The party steals a carriage and make their way to [[Stormhaven#The Mausoleum|The Mausoleum]].
-- They discover [[Cult of the Eternal Ember|cultists]] in a [[Transport Circles|circle]] performing a ritual; all but one are defeated, with the last vanishing.
+- They discover [[The Eternal Ember Cult|cultists]] in a [[Transport Circles|circle]] performing a ritual; all but one are defeated, with the last vanishing.
 - [[Evangaline]] is rescued unharmed.
 - Gold goblets worth 69gp each are found in the ritual chamber.
-- The session ends with the party deciding to return [[Evangaline]] to her father near the baker's house.
+- The session ends with the party deciding to return Evangaline to her father near the baker's house.